Time management

 Your tutor will plan live lecture sessions and will aim to schedule them at a time convenient to all students.
 However, if you can't attend, don't worry.
 These will be recorded for you to view at a later time.

-In addition, the Study Skills team at the University of Derby provide a range of support services: one-to-one help, live webinar sessions and online resources.
+In addition, the Develop@Derby hub provides a range of support services: live webinar sessions and online resources.

-The Student Wellbeing team is also on hand to provide support to students on any issue, and provides a confidential counselling service.
+The Student Services team is also on hand to provide support to students on any issue, and provides a confidential counselling service.

-Once you are enrolled onto your programme, you will also be able to access resources on this subject as part of the Orientation material within the Student Portal.
+Once you are enrolled onto your programme, you will also be able to access resources on this subject as part of the induction material within the Student Portal.